oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_onboardings.html.markdown

 * `compartment_id` - (Optional) The ID of the compartment in which to list resources.
 * `id` - (Optional) unique onboarding identifier
-* `state` - (Optional) A filter to return only resources their lifecycleState matches the given lifecycleState.
+* `state` - (Optional) A filter to return only resources whose lifecycleState matches the given lifecycleState.

 ## Attributes Reference